 Nomads # Nomads and Agarian Cultivation Cadmus wanted to sacrifice the cow to Athena, and sent men to the spring of Aretias to fetch water, but a dragon guarding the place killed them.
 Cadmus then killed the dragon and, at the suggestion of Athena, sowed half of the dragon’s teeth in the ground.
 Up sprang armed men, and in fear, Cadmus threw a stone in their midst.
 Each man thought that another one had attacked him, and they all fought.

 Imperialism: # Imperialism is the God given prerogative of powerful nations over their inferiors.
-Most emerging empires aspired to grow by colonising weaker neighbours to extend their dominant hegemony.
+Most emerging empires aspired to grow by colonising weaker states to extend their dominant hegemony.
 Persians, Greek, Roman, Ottomans, Russian and many others expanded by conquest – might is right.
-Minoan # Minos, legendary ruler of Crete; he was the son of Zeus, the king of the gods, and of Europa, a Phoenician princess and personification of the continent of Europe.
+Perhaps the most pernicious invaders were the European, beginning with the Portuguese, Dutch, French, English and Belgian.
+They managed to alienate most of Asia and then the shameful scramble for Africa, destabalising the world order giving rise to local insurrections and causing the First World War which managed to provoke the second one.

 Australia’s slide into Tyranny # Primitive societies were obsessed with fertility.
 Any drought, famine or pestilence was seen as a punishment from superior beings.
 The safety and welfare of the tribe depended on the health and life of a semi-divine or demi-god ruler.
 A healthy vigorous and virile king ensures natural and human productivity.
 A sick, maimed or impotent king brings blight and disease to the land and the people.